 Section 6.
 Members At-large.
 Two members in good standing will be elected each year to serve at-large positions on the Executive Board (see ARTICLE V).
 These members shall provide counsel, guidance, and advice to the Board and shall assist the Board in the execution of its duties.

 Section 7.
 Requirements.
 Only members in good standing may hold office.

 Section 8.
 Term of Office.
 The officers shall serve a term of one year.
 Officers may be re-elected to the same office on consecutive years.

 ARTICLE V. EXECUTIVE BOARD

 Section 2.
 Membership.
-The Board shall consist of six elected members and one automatic member.
-The elected members are: President, Vice President, Secretary, Treasurer, and two at-large Board Members.
-The automatic member is the immediate past President.
+The Board shall consist of six elected members.
+The elected members are President, Vice President, Secretary, Treasurer, and two at-large Board Members.

 Section 3.
 Board Meetings.
 Regular meetings of the Board shall be at a time and place set by the President with the consent of the majority of the Board.
 The President shall set the agenda and preside at meetings of the Board.
 Board meetings shall be managed using an abbreviated form of Robert’s Rules of Order (see ADDENDUM 1).
 Regular Board meetings shall be open to all members in good standing, although they are not permitted to vote in matters of Board business.

 Section 4.
 Special Board Meetings.
 Special Board meetings may be called by the President, or by at least two members of the Board.